Cricket

 Asia Cup 2025 Tickets Booking Guide

-If you are looking to book the tickets for the Asia Cup 2025, Platinumlist.net was announced as the official ticketing partner for it by the Emirates Cricket Board.
+If you are looking to book the tickets for the Asia Cup 2025, India and Pakistan have officially qualified for the Asia Cup 2025 Final, which will be played on 28th September in Dubai.
+Fans can purchase the Asia Cup final tickets directly from Platinumlist.net, the official ticketing partner of the Emirates Cricket Board.

 Online Booking Steps:

-Step 3: Choose seating category and number of tickets
+Step 3: Choose your preferred seating block and ticket quantity.

 Offline Booking: